 I also miss my double screen, gamer chair set up.
 Tech companies really know how to do office set up.
 I’m starting to get neck ache hunched over my work-from-home laptop.
 But, since it looks like we’re going to be working from home at least until the end of the year, I’ve been given a BIG monitor that I’m excited to set up.

 My biggest challenge when working for home has been my Wi-Fi connection.
-It’s strong enough when it’s working but drops out all the time meaning I can’t do most parts of my job.
+It’s strong enough when it’s working but drops out sometimes meaning I can’t always do parts of my job.
 I’ve even had it drop out when I’m on the phone to a client.
 It’s slightly embarrassing to have technical problems when you’re a support technician!
-Everyone’s been very understanding though, and we have our internet provider coming round soon to hopefully fix it.
+Everyone’s been very understanding though, and we have our internet provider coming round fix it.

 I’ve also found it challenging to find ways to stay active when working from home.
-Before the pandemic I used to walk to work and I was also waitressing part time, so I was always on my feet.
-Now, most days I don’t have to move anywhere expect from my bed to my kitchen table.
+Before the pandemic, I used to walk to work and I was also waitressing part-time, so I was always on my feet.
+Now, most days I don’t have to move anywhere except from my bed to my kitchen table.
 I’ve had to force myself to go for walks after work to stop my step counter thinking I’ve died.
 At least the weather’s been pleasant recently!